1969 Pacific hurricane season: Tropical Storm Ava

 On June 30, an area of convection formed off the coast of Guatemala.
 The system showed no signs of development when June ended, but on July 1 the storm began gaining organization and, after a circulation had developed, was deemed a tropical depression.
 The depression further intensified, becoming a tropical storm on July 2.
 Ava tracked west-northwestward at a pace of 17 mph while going through steady intensification.
 Ava then began to decelerate in forward motion, and after the storm had turned to a more northward path, reached its peak intensity of 50 mph on July 5.
 On July 7, Ava was downgraded to a depression while near Socorro Island and the last advisory was issued on the weakened Ava later that day.
 The remains of Ava continued northwest and then took a westward move on July 10.
 By this point, Ava had completely dissipated.

 Despite its proximity to land, no reports of damages or deaths were reported in connection to Ava.
-When Ava formed on July 1, it became the latest that a tropical storm had formed in the East Pacific basin.